Roblox Sextortion Lawsuit Alleges Teen Committed Suicide After Being Groomed, Blackmailed

 Teen's Suicide Followed Grooming on Roblox Wrongful Death Lawsuit

-A teenage boy died by suicide after being targeted and exploited by a predator on Roblox and Discord, which lack basic safety protections for children, according to a wrongful death lawsuit filed by his mother.
+A teenage boy died by suicide after being targeted and sexually extorted by a predator on Roblox, according to a wrongful death lawsuit filed by his mother, which alleges the tragedy was caused by a lack of basic safety protections for children on the gaming platform.

-Rebecca Dallas brought forth the complaint (PDF) in California Superior Court in San Francisco County last month, on behalf of herself and her late son, Ethan, who took his own life when he was only 15.
+Rebecca Dallas brought the complaint (PDF) in California Superior Court in San Francisco County last month, presenting claims on behalf of herself and her late son, Ethan, who took his own life when he was only 15.

 Roblox is a video game construction set marketed to children that allows users to build their own games, create customizable avatars, make in-game purchases and explore player-created worlds and games.
 It also allows players to contact each other and, in some cases, manipulate other players’ avatars, forcing them to take actions outside of their player’s control.

-However, in recent years, hundreds of reports have surfaced involving children who were sexually exploited, coerced or even abducted by sexual predators often pretending to be other children on the app, which has become known as a frequent point of first contact between them and children.
+However, in recent years, hundreds of reports have surfaced involving children who were sexually exploited through Roblox, including incidents where they were blackmailed into sending explicit photos or even abducted by sexual predators, often pretending to be other children on the app.

 Parents, advocacy groups and law enforcement agencies have warned that the game’s open chat features and lack of effective moderation have created a dangerous environment for young users, which can easily lead to Roblox sextortion incidents.

-As a result of the incidents, hundreds of Roblox child sexual exploitation lawsuits have been filed in recent months, each alleging the company has turned a blind eye to systemic safety failures while continuing to profit from the platform’s popularity with children.
+As a result of the incidents, hundreds of Roblox sextortion lawsuits have been filed in recent months, each alleging the company has turned a blind eye to systemic safety failures while continuing to profit from the platform’s popularity with children.

 Roblox-Lawsuit-Lawyers